-Images: In situation 1 a test subject will row normally.
-In situations 2 and 3, where a giant glass storefront is placed between the boat and the bridge, the test subject will not start a rowing action with the intent to end up across the bridge.
-This is because there is one (!) position P that is perceived as blocking the boat.
+Images: In situation 1, a test subject will simply attempt to place the glass at the coaster.
+In situations 2 and 3, a giant glass shop window is placed between the glass and the coaster, and the test subject will not initiate any action with the intention of actually getting the glass on the coaster.
+Due to the fact that the perception processes solely notice one (!) position P that prevents a full undisrupted course of the (bottom of the) glass to pass.